Hear from Figma founder and CEO Dylan Field at TC Early Stage in July – TechCrunch

 How to take your time as fast as you can

-Figma spent six years in stealth before ever launching a product.
+Figma spent four years in stealth before ever launching a product.
 But when it finally did come to market, its industry was in the midst of a paradigm shift.
 Entire organizations started participating in the design process, and conversely, designers became empowered, asserting more influence over the direction of the company and the products they built.
 We’ll hear from Figma founder and CEO Dylan Field on how he stayed patient with product development and sprinted towards growth.

 Get your pass to Early Stage for access to over to 50 small-group workshops along with world-class networking with CrunchMatch.
 They start at just $199 but prices increase in a few days so grab yours today.